In short supply: WBS research found few benefits to tariffs, but politicians are copying Trump's approach

 This should include education, training, and other aspects of import substitution with tariffs.
 Getting the right skills and labour is often the trickiest part and may require immigration.

 Even this may not work in the most complex industries.
-The Biden administration has introduced generous incentives to encourage chip manufacturing to encourage computer chip manufacturing.
+The Biden administration has introduced generous incentives to encourage chip manufacturing.

 Yet Taiwan still massively dominates the market, raising questions over whether the US could ever compete effectively.